LFL-Lab/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-prd.md

 - `serialized`

 This allows reruns to resume from exported artifacts rather than repeating the entire HFSS solve whenever possible.

+The same restart semantics must also be reflected in the implementation work log so another agent can determine, without reading git history, which checkpoint stages already exist and which code paths are expected to be resume-safe.

 ## Dataset Design